Nonye2K3/chia/FAQ.md

 # What k-size should you plot?

-Plots created with Beta 8 and newer versions of the Chia software will work on mainnet at launch.
+Plots created with Beta 8 (July, 2020) and newer versions of the Chia software will work on mainnet at launch.
 The minimum plot size is k=32.

 There is only one reason why you might want to plot larger than k=32 and that is to optimize the total utilization of a given drive or space.
 A couple of k=33 plots with a majority of k=32 plots can bring down the leftover unused space on a drive.